Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we propose MN-PCA to model the graphical noise in both the feature and sample spaces.
-MN-PCA can also be regarded as the minimization of the reconstruction error over the generalized Mahalaobis distance.
-Thus, PCA is a special case of it with the noise of identity covariance matrices.
-We develop two algorithms for inference: 1) Maximizing the regularized likelihood, which turns to be an iterative method.
-This algorithm works well on the synthetic data when the effect of the matrix normal noise is mild and can handle relatively large data.
+We propose MN-PCA to model the graphical noise in both the feature and sample spaces.
+MN-PCA can be regarded as the minimization of the reconstruction error over the generalized Mahalaobis distance.
+PCA is a special case of our model.
+We develop two algorithms for inference.
+The first one is to maximize the regularized likelihood that works well on the synthetic data when the effect of the matrix normal noise is mild and can handle relatively large data.
 But it is not robust when the condition numbers get larger.
-To address this challenge, we propose 2) MN-PCA-w2, which aims at minimizing the Wasserstein distance between the distribution of the transformed residue and the distribution of white noise.
-The second algorithm is inspired by GAN and more robust when the effect of the matrix normal noise is large.
-However, it is inefficient for large datasets.
-We extensively compared the two algorithms on synthetic data.
-The experimental results on synthetic datasets also show that considering the structural noise brings an improvement in clustering performance and encourages to find better low-rank representation.
-The experimental results on real-world datasets show that the proposed methods are competitive or superior to the compared methods.
-It suggests the effectiveness of our methods.
-Moreover, the inferred precision matrices are also informative and may help us understand the underlying structure of the noise.
+To address this challenge, we propose to minimize the Wasserstein distance between the the transformed residue and the white noise.
+It is more robust when the effect of the matrix normal noise is substantial.
+Extensive numerical results show that considering the structural noise brings an improvement in classification, suggesting our methods find better low-rank representations.
+Moreover, the inferred precision matrices are informative and can help us understand the underlying structure of the noise.